 Amy I. ChengLecturer of Piano

-A highly sought-after collaborator, Cheng has performed with artists such as Wenzel Fuchs, Sophie Shao, David Buck, David Shifrin, and Misha Quint, and has been the pianist in residence for International Double Reed Society Convention in 2010 and 2011, as well as International Woodwind Festival in 2012, 2001, and 2002.
+A highly sought-after collaborator, Cheng has performed with artists such as Wenzel Fuchs, Sophie Shao, David Buck, David Shifrin, and Misha Quint, and has been the pianist in residence for the International Double Reed Society Convention in 2010 and 2011, as well as the International Woodwind Festival in 2001, 2002, and 2012.
 Other festival chamber music appearances include the Interharmony International Music Festival in Germany, Quartz Mountain Music Festival, Taos School of Music, LaJolla SummerFest, OKMozart International Music Festival, Sewanee Summer Music Festival, Norfolk Chamber Music Festival, and Jerusalem Chamber Music Encounter.

-A graduate of The Curtis Institute of Music (BM), Yale University School of Music (MM and Artist Diploma), and the New England Conservatory (DMA), Cheng holds degrees in piano performance.
-Her principal teachers were Claude Frank, Wha-Kyung Byun, Rolf-Peter Wille, and Yi-Hsien Chang.
-She studied chamber music with Robert McDonald (Taos), Peter Frankl, Michael Friedmann and Boris Berman.
+Cheng’s principal teachers were Claude Frank, Wha-Kyung Byun, Rolf-Peter Wille, and Yi-Hsien Chang.
+She studied chamber music with Robert McDonald (Taos), Peter Frankl, Michael Friedmann, and Boris Berman.
 Committed to music education of the younger generation, Cheng devotes her time to instructing young pianists.
 She has worked with young pianists and young chamber music groups in summer festivals, at the Franklin School for the Performing Arts Massachusetts, and at the Community Music School of Ann Arbor.
 In addition, she maintains a studio of private students, age 6-15.
-Prior to moving to Ann Arbor, Cheng was the head of the piano area at Oklahoma City University Wanda L. Bass School (06-09), and the assistant professor of piano at the Oklahoma State University (02-06).
+Prior to moving to Ann Arbor, Cheng was the head of the piano area at Oklahoma City University Wanda L. Bass School (2006-09), and the assistant professor of piano at the Oklahoma State University (2002-06).
 After serving as a collaborative pianist for the School of Music, Theatre & Dance at the University of Michigan, Cheng joined the Department of Piano faculty in 2012 as a lecturer in Piano, where she teaches piano and chamber music.
 In the summer, Cheng teaches at Sewanee Summer Music Festival.
 She lives in Ann Arbor with husband Chad Burrow, two children, and two family dogs.